-The course is designed for high school students as a gateway to the career pathways above, and provides an overview of Business and Technology Pathway skills required for today's business environment.
+Introduction to Business & Technology is the foundational course for Advanced Accounting, Business Accounting, and Financial Services pathways.
+The course is designed for high school students as a gateway to the career pathways above, and provides an overview of business and technology skills required for today's business environment.
 Knowledge of business principles, the impact of financial decisions, and technology proficiencies demanded by business combine to establish the elements of this course.
 Emphasis is placed on developing proficient fundamental computer skills required for all career pathways.
 Students will learn essentials for working in a business environment, managing a business, and owning a business.
 The intention of this course is to prepare students to be successful both personally and professionally in an information-based society.
 Students will not only understand the concepts, but apply their knowledge to situations and defend their actions/decisions/choices through the knowledge and skills acquired in this course.
 Employability skills are integrated into activities, tasks, and projects throughout the course standards to demonstrate the skills required by business and industry.
 Competencies in the co-curricular student organization, Future Business Leaders of America (FBLA), are integral components of both the employability skills standards and content standards for this course.
-Prerequisite: None